ddalima/codelab/tutorials/advisor-codelabs/advisor-codelab-04.md

 ## Welcome
 Duration: 01:00

-In this codelab we will create a script that given an *Azure subscription*, we will scan the entire AKS clusters in the subscription, using **Alcide Kubernetes Advisor**.
+In this codelab we will create a script that given a *GCP Project*, we will scan the entire GKE clusters in the project, using **Alcide Kubernetes Advisor**.

 <img src="img/advisor.png" alt="Alcide Code-to-production secutiry" width="300"/>